kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 1..9, *lzo* does not have any levels, *zstd* the standard levels 1..15 and also the realtime -1..-15.

+        --nocomp
+                Do not compress while defragmenting, uncompress extents if needed.
         -r
                 defragment files recursively in given directories, does not descend to subvolumes or mount points